pra-dan/Heuristic-Approach-for-HAR/README.md

 -Install TensorFlow from https://www.tensorflow.org/install/pip (...While Creating a virtual environment, the path I used was: $virtualenv --system-site-packages C:\Python\Python37\summer\VirtualEnvDir\Venv1.venv
-...In the next step, <for activating the environment>, append the : "\Scripts\activate" to the path shown in the terminal)
+...In the next step, <for activating the environment>, append the : "\Scripts\activate" to the path shown in the terminal) For those still facing difficulty in installing TensorFlow, refer to this link : https://stackoverflow.com/questions/38896424/tensorflow-not-found-using-pip

 -protobuf, python3-tk will already be installed if using python3.7 (use >>> import tkinter)